balena-io/docs/pages/learn/more/examples/projects.md

 project is used as the backend to [efwe][efwe]'s awesome temperature visualisation at [123k.de](http://123k.de).

+### Uptime Robot Dashboard
+[Repository][secanis/uptime-robot-dashboard] by [secanis][secanis]

+A dashboard which is visualizing the [Uptime Robot API](https://uptimerobot.com/) on a Raspberry PI, deployed over the Balena Cloud.
+This dashboard could be used on TV's or on monitors.

 <!-- ###Team Project Links -->

 [text2speech]:{{ $links.githubMain }}/text2speech